jbkinney/logomaker/docs/examples.rst

 Examples
 ========

-This section provides the code to draw logos from the Logomaker manuscript.
+This section provides the code to draw logos from figure 1 in the Logomaker manuscript.
 All the snippets of code provided in this section assume that the following packages have been imported in Python before running them::

     import numpy as np
     import pandas as pd
-    import matplotlib as mpl
     import matplotlib.pyplot as plt
+    %matplotlib inline
+    plt.ion()

     import sys
     sys.path.append('../../')